Key Takeaways

 Freestanding Rack

-A freestanding coat and hat rack is a popular choice that has been used for decades to store your hats.
-These are available in a wide range of sizes and finishes to match your home.
-Whether you choose a wooden one with pegs or a minimalist metal one, a freestanding rack is a highly functional choice.
+Freestanding coats and hat racks are popular choices for storing hats.
+They’re available in a wide range of sizes and finishes to match your home.
+Whether you choose a wooden style with pegs or a minimalist metal design, a freestanding rack is a functional choice that fits in with many décor styles.

 Coat Rack with Closed Shelves

 If floor space is limited, this wall-mounted coat rack with enclosed shelving might be ideal for you.
 This multifunctional piece consists of hooks that can hold multiple coats as well as closed shelves to keep your hats protected from damage.
-The shelving enclosures protect your hats from dust when they’re not in use, making them an excellent hat rack idea.
+The shelving enclosures protect your hats from dust when they’re not in use, making them an excellent choice.

 Compact Wall Hooks